- Directed By: Nima Nourizadeh

 |Domestic Box Office: $14,440,985||Overseas Box Office: $12,698,539|

-American Ultra was financed for $28 million by PalmStar Media, Merced Media Partners and FilmNation pre-sold the pic to distributors, which sold very well.
+This project was announced to buyers at the 2013 American Film Market and the budget for American Ultra was $28 million.
+Financing came from PalmStar Media, Merced Media Partners and FilmNation pre-sold the pic to distributors, which sold very well.
 A month before filming began Lionsgate acquired US distribution for $7 million and had hopes to franchise the property.
 American Ultra became another failed franchise attempt for Lionsgate in 2015, which had high hopes in creating a series for the trainwreck Mortdecai, Child 44 and The Last Witch Hunter.

 American Ultra was booked into 2,778 theaters and reviews were mixed.
 It pulled in a terrible $5,454,284 — placing #6 for the weekend, behind all of the openers and the action holdovers.
 Perhaps free samples of weed with a ticket purchased could have helped.
 American Ultra declined 47.7% in its second weekend to $2,851,916 and then fell 56% to $1,255,918 in its third frame.
 It closed its domestic run with just $14,440,985.
 Lionsgate would see returned about $7.9 million after theaters take their percentage of the gross, which leaves much of the P&A spend in the red and their acquisition costs uncovered.
 Lionsgate posted a $42.1 million loss for its quarter, citing the poor domestic box office and expensive marketing costs of American Ultra and The Last Witch Hunter.